 An "ideal" weight that's aesthetically pleasing is open to personal interpretation, but one that promotes good health can be better defined.
 Medical providers evaluate your size according to body mass index, which is a calculation that measures the relationship between your height and weight, regardless of gender.
 BMI provides a rough estimation of your body fat and gauges your risk of disease.
-A high BMI indicates you're overweight or obese and thus at a greater risk of heart disease, high blood pressure, type 2 diabetes and certain cancers.
+A high BMI indicates having overweight or obesity and thus at a greater risk of heart disease, high blood pressure, type 2 diabetes and certain cancers.

-A BMI of 18.5 to 24.9 is considered normal, 25 to 29.9 is overweight, and 30 or higher is obese.
+A BMI of 18.5 to 24.9 is considered normal, 25 to 29.9 is having overweight, and 30 or higher is having obesity.
 People who are 5 feet tall and weigh between 97 and 127 pounds; 5 feet, 5 inches, weighing 114 to 149; 6 feet, weighing 140 to 183; and 6 feet, 4 inches, weighing 156 to 204, all fall within the normal, healthy BMI range.
 Because men are usually larger and more muscular than women, they're usually on the higher end of the weight range for any height.

 If you're wondering about a child's growth pattern, have his height and weight measured at a doctor's office and talk to a healthcare provider about how he falls within the norm.

-Measuring your weight using BMI may miscategorize some people as overweight and others as healthy.
-Athletic people with a lot of muscle mass may be quite lean and healthy, but because they weigh a lot for their height, the formula finds them overweight or even obese.
+Measuring your weight using BMI may miscategorize some people as having overweight and others as healthy.
+Athletic people with a lot of muscle mass may be quite lean and healthy, but because they weigh a lot for their height, the formula finds them having overweight or obesity.
 For others, BMI fails to specify how fat is distributed in the body and misses those with "normal weight obesity."
 People with this condition fall within a healthy BMI range according to their weight and height, but have a high body fat percentage.
 Fat in excess of 30 percent for women and 20 percent for men -- particularly in the belly -- puts otherwise normal weight people at risk of the chronic conditions associated with obesity, such as high blood pressure and type 2 diabetes.